Merzasphor/MWSE/docs/source/lua/type/tes3dialogue.rst

     The unique identifier for the object.

 `info`_ (`tes3iterator`_)
+    Read-only.
 A collection of individual entries in the dialogue.

 `journalIndex`_ (`number`_)
     For journal dialogues, the currently active journal index.